 Eritrea is one of the most corrupt countries in the world.
-According to a report released in 2019 by Transparency International, Eritrea ranks 160 out of 180 countries.
+According to the Transparency International report of 2021, Eritrea ranks 161 out of 180 countries.
 Corruption mainly involves the army, which controls many aspects of life in the country.